 - It’s an Altona Forest native plant (native to this entire region of North America), which means its flowers, berries and foliage serve native fauna and birds better than any foreign or hybridized plant.
 Serviceberry was likely common in Altona Forest when it was more of a mixed-forest area.

-- It feeds early pollinators like bees and butterflies just as they emerge in spring and then in early summer the berries feed local birds (such as robins, catbirds, cedar waxwings, rose-breasted grosbeaks, and Baltimore orioles), chipmunks, and hares.
+- It feeds early pollinators like bees and butterflies just as they emerge in spring and then in early summer the berries feed local birds (such as robins, catbirds, cedar waxwings, rose-breasted grosbeaks, and Baltimore orioles), and chipmunks.

 Serviceberry is a year-round performer and will add beauty and four-season interest to your garden:

-Spring: Just when you can’t wait for spring to bloom, the serviceberry will put on an early-spring show of starry, white, five-petaled flowers before other plants’ leaves have unfurled.
+Spring: Just when you can’t wait for spring to bloom, the serviceberry will put on a short, dramatic early-spring show of starry, white, five-petaled flowers before other plants’ leaves have unfurled.
 The halo of white precedes its leaves and is eye-catching in a stark garden.
 When the petals fall like confetti, they dry and disappear – no yard work.

 Summer: All those blossoms create profuse clusters of berries.
 Watch berries transform from green to orange to red to purple-red… and different shades ripening on the same bunch adding colour and interest to the garden.
 As the berries ripen, birds like robins and cedar waxwings will visit your garden to feast.
 Serviceberry’s olive green leaves are small, rounded-oval shaped and attractive.

-Fall: Serviceberry puts on a vibrant orange show as the weather turns colder.
+Fall: Serviceberry puts on a vibrant yellow-orange show as the weather turns colder.
 If there are any berries left they will attract migrating birds.

 Winter: While unlikely there will be any remaining berries, they look lovely against the snow.
 The spreading branching pattern and attractive grey bark of the serviceberry collects snow beautifully and it retains its graceful shape through the winter.